Daelop/Party-Finder-2.0/documentation/Party Finder SRS.md

 - Further event customization; the ability for event organizers to customize their event listing with images, colors, social media links, etc.

+- Event sorting and filtering; the ability to sort events and find events with specific attributes.

+- Social media links; the optional listing of social media links on an event page.